paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-006-combatant-commands.md

   (A) has the joint specialty under [section 661 of this title](./chapter-038-joint-officer-management.md#section-661); and

-  (B) has completed a full tour of duty in a joint duty assignment (as defined in [section 664(f) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title10-section664/f&num=0&edition=prelim)) as a general or flag officer.
+  (B) has completed a full tour of duty in a joint duty assignment (as defined in section 664(f) 11 See References in Text note below. of this title) as a general or flag officer.

 (2) The President may waive paragraph (1) in the case of an officer if the President determines that such action is necessary in the national interest.